korbelz/WarlordsReduxCore/CONTRIBUTING.md

 8. Merge and Acknowledgment: Once your contribution has been reviewed and approved, one of our project maintainers will merge your changes into the main repository.
 You will be duly acknowledged for your valuable contribution.

-Please note that while we strive to review contributions promptly, it may take some time depending on the volume of submissions.
-We appreciate your patience and understanding throughout the process.

-Thank you for your dedication and support in improving our project.
-We look forward to your valuable contributions!

 Guidelines originally written by MrThomasM from the Warlords 2(Redux) project.